 - Numerous other optional functions as listed below

 While shopping carts can sometimes include many more involved functions, all shopping cart software or services should provide these features as a minimum.
 You probably won’t use them all, but when getting started with e-commerce it’s difficult to know what your needs will be down the line.

 Examples of other e-commerce capabilities:

 - Secure password protected administration section

-- Template-driven designs for easy customization
+- Template-driven designs for easy customization of pages

 - Unlimited number of products and categories

 - Moderated product reviews and ratings

 - Wide variety of options for shipping charges